Shopify/cli/packages/cli/README.md

 DESCRIPTION
   Fetch the latest GraphQL schema for a function.

-  Generates the latest [GraphQL schema](https://shopify.dev/docs/apps/functions/input-output#graphql-schema) for a function in your app.
+  Generates the latest "GraphQL schema" (https://shopify.dev/docs/apps/functions/input-output#graphql-schema) for a function in your app.
 Run this command from the function directory.

   This command uses the API type and version of your function, as defined in your extension TOML file, to generate the